 Humanitarian Organizations and Commercial Entities must obtain all risks insurance to cover the internal fixtures and fittings of the Property and all other of the Tenant’s assets contained at the Property at replacement value.
 All risks insurance of the “contents” of any Property shall be at the discretion of the Humanitarian Organization or Commercial Entity.
 The Authority will not be liable for any loss or damage to these contents, due to any reason whatsoever, including theft or natural calamities or resulting from any act or omission of the Authority.

-Humanitarian Organizations and Commercial Entities must provide the Authority with evidence that they have obtained the insurance policies detailed in article 1, 2 and 3 of the Insurance section, within sixty (60) Working Days of their first License issue date or executing the first Lease or Sponsorship Agreement.
-In the case of renewal of any License, Lease or Sponsorship Agreement, the Humanitarian Organization and/or Commercial Entity must provide the Authority with evidence that it has renewed the above mentioned insurance policies at the time of renewal of the License, Lease or Sponsorship Agreement.
+Humanitarian Organizations and Commercial Entities must provide the Authority with evidence that they have obtained the insurance policies detailed in articles 37, 38 and 39, within sixty (60) Working Days of their first License issue date or executing the first Lease or Sponsorship Agreement.
+In the case of renewal of any License, Lease or Sponsorship Agreement, the Humanitarian Organization and/or Commercial Entity must provide the Authority with evidence that it has renewed the above-mentioned insurance policies at the time of renewal of the License, Lease or Sponsorship Agreement.